STORY TIME! The WORST Liars I Ever Arrested...(Dumbest Criminals EVER 😂)

 So a month later, right?

-Because I'm like, I'm gonna go get an arrest warrant for these guys, right?
+I get my case together because I'm like, I'm going to go get an arrest warrant for these guys, right?

-You go there, it has like six different pictures, okay, or they call it a six-pack, six-pack or a photo array.
+Or they call it a six-pack, six-pack or a photo array.

-And I showed him which one was a smuggler, and they all identified Paulino and Michelle.
+And they all identified Paulino and Michelle.

 All right.

-Um, so each admitted they paid money to be brought to the United States by Bo and identified Paulino as the captain, and Michelle's his helper from the photo arrays.
+So each admitted they paid money to be brought to the United States by a boat and identified Paulino as the captain.

 They each stated they were provided fraudulent driver's licenses by Paulino.

-The FP stated Michelle also instructed them to take batteries out of their phones and to give him the phones.
+DFP stated Michelle also instructed them to take batteries out of their phones and to give him the phones.

-But Michelle put the phones in a compartment on the vessel during a search of Paulina's vessel after the U.S. Coast Guard encounter, H S investigators found multiple seller telephones and a black bag with the batteries removed.
+Michelle put the phones in a compartment on the vessel during a search of Paulina's vessel after the U.S. Coast Guard encounter.

 Okay.

-Uh he shot the Cuban alien two times for not paying.
+He shot the Cuban alien two times for not paying.

 So one of the aliens got really scared.

-That's why they lied, guys, to the police, because they were scared of Paulino.
+That's why they lied guys to the police because they were scared of Paulino.

 And Paulino had a very long criminal history, guys.

-He was selling drugs in the in the 80s, he was doing all kinds of crazy shit.
+He was doing all kinds of crazy shit.

 All right.